Hanunoo in Philippines

 What Are Their Needs?

-The Hanunoo live in poverty and are isolated from most aspects of modern life, including education and medicine.
+The Hanunóo experience many challenges, including land insecurity, food shortages, health issues and a lack of access to education and medicine.
+Hanunóo who travel to the lowlands for education often feel belittled in their schools and spurned by their home communities.
 Even greater than their physical needs are their spiritual ones.
-They desperately need to hear of the salvation that is available through Jesus Christ.
-They also need Christian material translated into their language.
-Much prayer and further evangelism are keys to reaching these precious people with the Gospel.
+While some Hanunóo have become Christians, many still need to learn of the hope that is available through Jesus Christ.
+They also need Christian materials translated into their language.
+Much prayer and further evangelism are keys to reaching these precious people with the gospel.

 Prayer Points

-Pray that God will call Christian doctors, educators, and other laborers to Mindoro.
+Pray for God to call Christian educators, doctors and other laborers to Mindoro.

-Pray that God will give Hanunoo believers boldness to share the love of Jesus with their own people.
+Pray for God to give Hanunóo believers boldness and favor as they seek to share the love of Jesus with their communities.